abhinavprakash-x/CHIP-8_Emulator/README.md

 - Sprite rendering with XOR drawing and collision flag (VF)
 - Basic sound (beep)
 - Tested using Timendus' CHIP-8 test suite
-- Tested with games from Kripod’s CHIP-8 ROM collection
+- Tested with games from Various Sources (See Credits)

 ---